MicrosoftDocs/microsoft-academic-services/academic-services/graph/tutorial-databricks-hindex.md

 #### Get papers and estimated citation

-Treat papers with same FamilyId as a single paper and sum EstimatedCitation for all papers wiht the same FamilyId
+Treat papers with same FamilyId as a single paper and sum EstimatedCitation for all papers with the same FamilyId

    ```python
    Papers = MAG.getDataframe('Papers')